michaelgrund/GMT-plotting/README.md

 - **_Grund, M. (2019)_**, Exploring geodynamics at different depths with shear wave splitting, Dissertation, Karlsruhe Institute of Technology (KIT), https://doi.org/10.5445/IR/1000091425

-**I provide these GMT examples in the hope that they will be useful for other students, scientist or interested map creators.**
+**I provide these GMT examples in the hope that they will be useful for other students, scientists or interested map creators.**

 Final figure outputs of a few examples are shown below.
 Details and further references can be found in the individual directories.